The Case of Lena Smith: Plot

 Lena visits her 3-year-old son Franz at the house of Stephan's sister, who lives in Vienna – secretly, and only after nightfall.
 The elder Hofrat is alerted to Lena's nocturnal excursions and suspects she may be involved with his son.
 Herr Hofrat is relieved when he visits his son's apartment, unannounced, and Lena is not there.
 Nonetheless, Herr Hofrat confines Lena to her room at night, and sternly reminds her that he is the chief of Vienna's Bureau of Morals.

 On her day off, Lena – ostensibly an unmarried woman - takes her little boy to the Prater.
 There she has an unpleasant encounter with the janitor who serves at the Hofrat apartments.
-Maliciously, the laborer reports the matter to the elder Hobrat, who instantly assumes that the child is illegitimate.
+Maliciously, the laborer reports the matter to the elder Hofrat, who instantly assumes that the child is illegitimate.
 He summons Lena and fires her on the spot.
 As police councilor, he orders the child seized and placed in an orphanage for the poor.

 When Lena, distracted, appeals to administrators at the Bureau of Morals to discover the whereabouts of her little Franz, they disclose that she has been deemed an “unfit” mother.
 To regain custody of her child from the poor house, she must pay a fee of 1,000 crowns.

 When Lena informs her husband about the crisis, he lightly dismisses the matter as on one that might bring disgrace to his name.
 He declines to intervene on the child's behalf.

 When Lena returns to the home of Stephan's sister, she discovers that Stephan himself has arrived from the countryside.
 His sister has told him everything and he is determined to rescue Lena from her plight.
 Lena demurs, but Stephan presents her with 700 crowns – his life savings – and insists that she demand 300 crowns from her husband, that “uniformed poodle” so as to free the child.
 Lena approaches her husband to a café and reveals that she possesses 700 crowns and demands he contribute another 300.
 In her desperation, Lena relinquishes the funds to Franz, who promises to use it to win a fortune at the gambling tables.